-Generally, under the Fair Labor Standards Act (FLSA), workers must be paid overtime if they work more than 40 hours in a work week, but there are many exceptions to this general rule.
+The federal Fair Labor Standards Act (FLSA) requires employers to pay workers overtime if they work more than 40 hours in a workweek.
+However, there are a number of exceptions to this general rule.
 Overtime laws do not apply to some types of employees.
-Those employees are known as "exempt," and will not receive overtime pay, even if they work more than their scheduled hours, more than eight hours a day, or more than 40 hours a week.
+These employees are known as "exempt," and are not entitled to overtime pay, even if they work more than their scheduled hours, more than eight hours a day, or more than 40 hours a week.

-The FLSA overtime pay requirements do not apply to any employee of an air carrier that is subject to the provisions of the Railway Labor Act.
-If an air carrier is engaged in interstate or foreign commerce or in the transportation of the United States mail, it is subject to the Railway Labor Act and, therefore, it is within the overtime exemption.
+The FLSA overtime pay requirements do not apply to any employee of an air carrier that is subject to the provisions of the federal Railway Labor Act.
+If an air carrier is engaged in interstate or foreign commerce or in the transportation of the U.S. mail, it is subject to the Railway Labor Act and, therefore, it is within the overtime exemption.

 Although the exemption requires that the employer be an air carrier, it is not an industry or establishment exemption.
-Rather, it applies to individual employees of the air carrier when they engage in air transportation activities.
-The performance of nonexempt work will defeat the exemption where such work constitutes more than 20% of the employee’s workweek, the employee will not be exempt.
+Rather, it applies to employees of the air carrier when they are engaged in duties related to air transportation.
+If an employee does other types of work, unrelated to air transport, for more than 20% of the employee’s workweek, the employee will not be exempt.

 Employees of motor carriers (those who provide transportation by motor vehicle for pay) are exempt from overtime under the FLSA if the U.S. Secretary of Transportation has the power to regulate their minimum qualifications and maximum hours of service under the Motor Carrier Act.

-Employees of an employer engaged in the operation of a common carrier by rail and subject to the provisions of Part I of the Interstate Commerce Act are exempt from overtime.
-The provisions of Part I of the Interstate Commerce Act apply only to common carriers engaged in interstate commerce in the transportation of passengers or property wholly by railroad, or partly by railroad and partly by water when both are under common control, management or arrangement for continuous carriage or shipment.
+Employees of an employer engaged in the operation of a common carrier by rail are generally exempt from overtime.
+The carrier must be engaged in interstate commerce in the transportation of passengers or property by railroad.
 Employers within this category include railroad carriers, express companies, sleeping car companies and refrigerator car companies.

 Local Drivers and Their Helpers

-Another transportation industry exemption operates to exempt certain local drivers and their helpers from the statutory overtime requirements.
-To qualify for exemption, local delivery employees must be compensated on the basis of trip-rates, or other delivery payment plan, if the Secretary finds that such plan has the general purpose and effect of reducing hours worked by such employees to, or below, the maximum workweek applicable to them.
+Certain local drivers and their helpers are also exempt from the statutory overtime requirements.
+To qualify for exemption, local delivery employees must be compensated on the basis of trip-rates, or another payment plan based on deliveries, if the Secretary of Labor finds that the payment plan has the general purpose and effect of reducing their hours worked to below 40 hours per week.

 The purpose of the exemption is to treat local delivery employees who are not under regulation of the Secretary of Transportation the same as interstate drivers and their helpers who are.
-Prior approval of a plan to operate under this overtime exemption must be obtained from the Secretary of Labor.
+The employer must get prior approval of a plan to operate under this overtime exemption from the Secretary of Labor.